-There are a number of international gap year companies that organise placements in Russia, such as Gap Year Directory.
+There are a number of international gap year companies that organise placements in Russia, which you an find at Go Overseas.
 The Overseas Job Centre has an extensive A-Z list of contacts and articles for gap year opportunities around the world.

 Links to a number of organisations running volunteer projects in Russia can be found at Volunteer Abroad.

 Do you need a visa?

 All foreign nationals need a visa to travel to Russia.
 Visas for various circumstances are available and you must obtain the correct one that relates to your purpose for entering the country.
 It is crucial that you follow the guidelines issued by the Embassy of the Russian Federation in the UK.
 If your stay in Russia is to be longer than seven days, you must register with the local office of the Russian Federal Migration Service within seven working days of your arrival.

 To get a visa for Russia, you need to be invited to stay there by a sponsor such as an employer, relative, university, travel agency or other independent agency.

 All visas must be applied for via the Russian embassy or consulate in the country where you are (in the UK, this is outsourced to M/S VFS Services (UK) Ltd in London or Edinburgh).
 Processing times vary depending on the applicant's country of origin.